 At this point, your new FoodWorks installation is ready to use.
 Files you created using FoodWorks on your old computer can be copied onto the new computer and opened using FoodWorks.
 However, there may be one additional step to complete.
 If foods were added to the "user database" and/or "favorites list" on the old installation of FoodWorks, then those files will need to be copied onto the new computer.
 In a normal installation, the files are found on the old computer in C: drive > Program Files folder > FWorksn folder (where n is the number of your version of FoodWorks).
 If your FoodWorks installation was re-directed to an alternate location at installation, you will need to find that location by searching for the files using your Windows "file search" function.
 The names of the files are:

 You can use any method available to copy these six files from the old computer into the same folder on the new computer.
 You will need to overwrite any files of the same name that already exist on the new computer.
 When you have completed the copy, any foods that were added to the user database on the old computer will be present on the new one.
 The favorites list will be intact, and the user's settings and last project will be present when FoodWorks is started.
+However, you must be sure to go to "Set Preferences" on the File menu and click a check mark into the "User database" check box in the "Database selection" frame to be able to search your user-added foods.

 Of course, if you have any other questions about moving FoodWorks to a new computer, you can contact Support for assistance (click here to send an email).